United States Semiquincentennial: Organization

-The America250 Civics Education Coalition will develop civics education programming to celebrate the semiquincentennial.
-The nonprofit America First Policy Institute will lead the coalition of more than 40 conservative organizations, with oversight from the Department of Education.

-Activities and observances

 Federal legislation directs that semiquincentennial events receive special focus in the cities of Boston, Philadelphia, Charleston, and New York (pictured, clockwise from top left).

-The United States Semiquincentennial Commission Act of 2016 directs the United States Government to issue commemorative coins and postage stamps, and commission appropriately named naval vessels, in advance of the semiquincentennial.
-In addition, specific activities—both officially organized and independently created—are being planned.
-The legislation specifically directs the organization of events "in locations of historical significance to the United States" going on to list Boston, Philadelphia, New York City, and Charleston, South Carolina, as "leading cities."
+The United States Semiquincentennial Commission Act of 2016 directed the United States government to issue commemorative coins and postage stamps, and commission appropriately named naval vessels, in advance of the semiquincentennial.
+In addition, specific activities—both officially organized and independently created—were planned.
+The legislation specifically directed the organization of events "in locations of historical significance to the United States" going on to list Boston, Philadelphia, New York City, and Charleston, South Carolina, as "leading cities".

-The Circulating Collectible Coin Redesign Act of 2020 allows the United States Mint to redesign any coins in 2026.
-It calls for a series of five designs for the quarter, including one depicting women's contributions to independence.
+The Circulating Collectible Coin Redesign Act of 2020 allowed the United States Mint to redesign any coins in 2026.
+It called for a series of five designs for the quarter, including one depicting women's contributions to independence.
+2025 changes by the second Trump administration ignored recommendations by the Citizens Coinage Advisory Committee and removed coins celebrating abolition, women's suffrage and the civil rights movement as part of a campaign against "wokeness".

+America's Potluck was a nationwide communal meal event on July 5, 2026, the day after the semiquincentennial.
+Organized by the America250 Utah Commission and adopted across all 50 states and Puerto Rico, the initiative invited neighbors, families and community groups to host or attend potluck meals to celebrate the anniversary.

 Plans for the casting of a new public bell are being coordinated by the National Bell Festival.
-The bell will honor 250 years of women's contributions to the American story, and will lead nationwide ringing tributes during the celebrations.
+The bell will honor 250 years of women's contributions to U.S. history, and will lead nationwide ringing tributes during the celebrations.